Tales of Vesperia: Release

 Vesperia was first announced in December 2007 at that year's Jump Festa for a 2008 release in Japan, although its planned platform was not revealed.
 The game's characteristic genre name, a recurring feature for the series representative of the game's theme, is "RPG to Enforce Justice" (正義を貫くＲＰＧ, Seigi o tsuranukitōsu RPG).
 It represents Yuri's feelings and personal goals.
 It was announced for a 2008 overseas release on Xbox 360 in February 2008.
 It was later confirmed that it would release for that platform in Japan.
 In a first for the series, the team wanted to have a simultaneous worldwide release for the title, and so were developing the localized version alongside the original.
 This process proved exhausting.
 The team were able to make the skits, the game's extra conversation pieces, fully voice in the western version, which they were not able to do for Abyss or Symphonia because of time constraints.
 The translation was done by 8-4, and dubbed by Cup of Tea Productions.

 The game released in Japan on August 7, 2008.
 Alongside the standard release, the game was packaged with an Xbox 360 Premium Edition.
 The game released in North America on August 26, just under three weeks after its Japanese release.
 In July, a demo for the game was released via Xbox Live.
 Along with the standard edition, a Special Edition bundled with a CD featuring selected music from previous games was released to celebrate the series' tenth anniversary in the west.
-The European release, which came nearly a year after the game's North American release, was handled by Atari.
+The European release, which came nearly a year after the game's North American release, was distributed through Atari.
 The game released in Europe on June 26, 2009.
 The game was released in Australia on June 25, 2009.